Andrew Breiner: Connecticut

 In 2009, Breiner was hired as a graduate assistant, quarterbacks and wide receivers coach at the University of Connecticut.
 In 2011, Breiner was named a graduate assistant, quarterbacks and running backs coach.

 Fordham

 In 2012, Breiner joined Fordham University as their offensive coordinator and quarterbacks coach under head coach Joe Moorhead.

 In 2016, Breiner was named the head coach at Fordham University, succeeding Moorhead.

 On December 5, 2017, Breiner resigned as head coach of the Rams.

 Mississippi State

 Following his resignation as head coach at Fordham University, Breiner was named the passing game coordinator and quarterbacks coach at Mississippi State University, reuniting with head coach Joe Moorhead.

 Philadelphia Eagles

 On February 5, 2020, Breiner was hired by the Philadelphia Eagles as a pass game analyst under head coach Doug Pederson.

 FIU

 In 2021, Breiner was hired as the offensive coordinator and quarterbacks coach at Florida International University (FIU).

 Jacksonville Jaguars

 On February 17, 2022, Breiner was hired by the Jacksonville Jaguars as their assistant quarterbacks coach under head coach Doug Pederson.

+Brown

+In 2025, Breiner was hired as the wide receivers coach at Brown University.